axelearning/my_blog/teaching.md

 title: Teaching
 permalink: /teaching/
 ---
-Even if I am a beginner a good exercice when you learn is to teach the subject.
-In that section you can find articles where I explain what I have learn.
+Even if I am a beginner a good exercise when you learn is to teach the subject.
+In that section, you can find articles where I explain what I have learned.

 <ul>
 	{% assign project = site.posts | where: "categories","teaching" %}